MRodzhev/Finalee/README.md

 DESCRIPTION:
 This solution was created to demonstrate the deployment of a web application in a Docker container.
-It was built using Terraform by an AWS cloud infrastructure based on "Infrastructure as a Code".
-It contains a web application, Terraform modules, root Terraform modules, and configuration files to create an infrastructure.
+It was built using "Infrastructure as Code" tool, precisely HashiCorp`s Terraform It contains a web application, Terraform modules, root Terraform modules, and configuration files to create an infrastructure.

 The "Finalee" repository contains: